-A1 (shops), A2 (financial and professional services), A3 (food and drink), A4 (drinking establishments) and A5 (hot food takeaways).
+A1 (shops), A2 (financial and professional services), A3 (food and drink), A4 (drinking establishments) A5 (hot food takeaways) and appropriate D1 (non-residential institutions) uses.

 Traffic management measures, appropriate parking controls (developed by Adur District Council with support from West Sussex County Council), and environmental improvements will be implemented to make the town centre more pedestrian friendly, more attractive and less polluted.
 New and improved cycleways and footpaths will link to the town centre, to the railway station, and to the new cycle and pedestrian footbridge.
 Opportunities to improve pedestrian/ cycle access along the urban water front/river will be taken where feasible.